 Where to eat and drink in Valletta

-We didn’t spent too long in Valletta but we had some great fresh pizzas at Storie & Sapori.
-Also The Beer Cave for drinks and La Falconeria Hotel rooftop bar is great if you want to spend a little more for drinks and an incredible view.
+We didn’t spend too long in Valletta but we had some great fresh pizzas at Storie & Sapori, and The Little RED DOOR for an amazing charcuterie board.
+Also, 67 Kapitali for drinks and La Falconeria Hotel rooftop bar is great if you want to spend a little more for drinks and an incredible view.

 This is probably the other main city you’re going to want to see on Malta and it’s famous for those colourful fishing boats which sit in the harbour.
 It also has one of my favourite swimming areas that we visited on our trip.